The Exempt Mindset

 There is also the Professional exemption for which the employee’s primary duty is the performance of work requiring advanced knowledge — defined as work which is predominantly intellectual in character and which includes work requiring the consistent exercise of discretion and judgment, among other things.
 This category would include teachers, accountants, therapists, and social workers, to name a few.
 It also includes creative professionals like artists and actors.

-Now that we have a bit of a background on whom, how, and why employees are classified as non-exempt or exempt, let’s touch on the mind set change one must make when transitioning from an hourly position into a salary position.
+Now that we have a bit of a background on whom, how, and why employees are classified as non-exempt or exempt, let’s touch on the mindset to change one must make when transitioning from an hourly position into a salary position.

 While there are some perks in regard to flexibility, as well as some protections under the law, the exempt employee may find themselves sort of “on the clock” a lot of the time.
 This is not unusual.
 Once an employee becomes exempt, it’s about getting the work done and making sure the responsibilities are always attended to, regardless of the time it might take.